jgoalby/jgoalby.github.io/_articles/vscodeipad.md

 date: 2023-10-09
 ---

+# GitHub.dev vs Codespaces

+VScode can run on an iPad in 2 different ways.
+GitHub.dev and Codespaces.
+GitHub.dev is limited but free.
+Codespaces is more capable as it runs in a VM and costs money for compute and storage.

+## Codespaces features not available in GitHub.dev

+- Debug and run code
+- Terminal
+- Copilot extension can be used

+# Adding VSCode to your iPad homescreen

+- Better keyboard support
+- Easier to run

 # VSCode Keyboard Shortcuts on iPad

 Note: The keyboard functionality on the iPad is limited compared to the full VSCode experience.